 - Don’t overcharge your cards.
 You only want to charge purchases that you can afford.
 Stay within your budget, and don't be tempted to overcharge for items you don’t need.
 That could lead to a debt problem, and it can negatively impact your credit.

 - Budget out all of your regular expenses for the month.
 It can be beneficial to outline all of your bills for the month to know exactly how much you’ll be spending.

 - Pay your credit card balances in full.
 Each month, make sure that you pay your credit card balances in full.
 That way, you’re not getting charged interest, and your earned credit card rewards are worthwhile.

 When used regularly and correctly for ordinary spending, credit cards can be beneficial.
 So, the next time you grab your debit card, think again and consider using a credit card instead.

 wipe out interest for 6 months

-If you have credit card debt, transferring it to this top balance transfer card from BlueOx Credit Union can help you take control of debt and allow you to pay 0% interest for a whopping 6 months!
+If you have credit card debt, transferring it to this top balance transfer card from BlueOx Credit Union can help you take control of your debt and allow you to pay 0% interest for a whopping 6 months!
 It'll allow you to pay 0% APR* on balance transfers for half a year, and you'll pay no annual fee – ever!
-Plus take advantage of a 25-day grace period on purchases and so much more!
+Plus, take advantage of a 25-day grace period on purchases and so much more!

 don’t have a credit card?